-Condition: The Town has a combined clerk/treasurer position to essentially complete all financial and segregation of duties at the Town.
+Condition: The Town has a combined clerk/treasurer position to essentially complete all financial and errors or intentional fraud.

-Context: While performing audit procedures, it was noted that the Town does not have proper errors or intentional fraud.
 Segregation of duties ensures that no single employee has control over all phases of a transaction.

 Criteria: Segregation of duties is an internal control intended to prevent or decrease the occurrence of